Visual Art Aptitude Places – From September 2021

 Applying to the Programme

-Applications for September 2020 entry onto this programme have now closed.
-Successful applicants were invited to the Academy for an assessment in October 2019 against the following two criteria:
+Successful applicants will be invited to the Academy for an assessment in October 2020 against the following two criteria:

 Exploring Materials: staff will consider how creatively and confidently the applicant is able to use and manipulate the limited media available.
 Also considered will be the applicant’s ability to incorporate ‘mistakes’ into the overall design.
 Maximum mark 20